sudopotito/geo_extension/template/README.md

 - Levels and target fields used.
 - Source link.
 - Author information.
-- Mention if any custom fields were added.

 Your PR helps improve the experience for frappe users around the world — and you’ll be credited as a contributor in the project.